Alabama’s Derrick Henry looks to join Mark Ingram as the second Crimson Tide running back to win the Heisman Trophy in the last six years.

 Alabama Team Performance

-Anyone that thinks team performance doesn’t matter is just kidding themselves – just look at past winners.
+Anyone that thinks team performance doesn’t matter is just kidding themselves.
+Just look at the past Heisman winners.

-The Crimson Tide continue to be one of the elite teams in college football, heading to another College Football Playoff, winning the SEC and managing a 12-1 season.
+The Crimson Tide continue to be one of the elite teams in college football.
+Alabama heads to another College Football Playoff, winning the SEC and managing a 12-1 season.

-‘Bama’s only loss came on September 19th, a 43-37 defeat at the hands of Ole Miss, a team that was ranked 15th in the country at the time.
-The Rebels finished the year 9-3.
+‘Bama’s only loss came on September 19th, a 43-37 defeat at the hands of Ole Miss.
+The Rebels were a team that was ranked 15th in the country at the time.
+Ole Miss finished the year 9-3.

-Following the setback, Alabama rolled to ten straight victories, including an impressive 30-16 win over LSU in which it completely shutdown Leonard Fournette.
+Following the setback, Alabama rolled to ten straight victories.
+That includes an impressive 30-16 win over LSU in which it completely shutdown Leonard Fournette.

-Eight of the ten wins were by two touchdowns or more, making for a Heisman-worthy team performance and a clear assist to Henry’s candidacy.
+Eight of the ten wins were by two touchdowns or more.
+That makes for a Heisman-worthy team performance and a clear assist to Henry’s candidacy.

 Derrick Henry: 2015 Season Overview